jason-heo/jason-heo.github.io/_posts/2024-07-20-python-and-hdfs.md

 ---
 layout: post
-title: "How to use python and hdfs programmtically - PyArrow"
+title: "Using Python to Interact with HDFS Programmatically via PyArrow"
 categories: "programming"
 ---